Tuesday, April 14 | Transfer Pizzeria Café 101 W. Mitchell Street

 Professional Background

-- Artistic Transition: At the age of 45, he pursued a fine art degree at the Center for Creative Studies (College of Art and Design) in Detroit, where he chose to specialize in the rare carbon printing process for his thesis despite being warned of its difficulty.
+At the age of 45 Dennis transitioned to a more artistic approach to photography, pursuing a fine art degree at the Center for Creative Studies (College of Art and Design) in Detroit, where he chose to specialize in the rare carbon printing process for his thesis despite being warned of its difficulty.

 Expertise in Carbon Printing

-- Teaching: He frequently hosts workshops (notably at Art Intersection in Arizona) to share his knowledge of this complex medium, hoping to ensure the art form survives.
+Dennis frequently hosts workshops (notably through Art Intersection in Arizona) to share his knowledge of this complex medium, hoping to ensure the art form survives.

 Collections and Recognition

-His works are included in several prominent permanent collections.
+Dennis works are included in several prominent permanent collections, including:

-Detroit Institute of Arts, Kalamazoo Institute of Arts, University of Michigan, Oakland University, and private collections.
+Detroit Institute of Arts, Kalamazoo Institute of Arts, University of Michigan, Oakland University, as well as private collections.

 Schmooze and Photo Reviews

-Beginning at 5:30, and going until the meeting starts at 6:30, we will continue to host photo reviews in small groups.
+Beginning at 5:30 p.m., we will continue to host photo reviews in small groups.
 Anyone who wishes to participate is encouraged to bring three to five photos to share and discuss.
 Tablets or laptops are best but prints work too.
 Join when you arrive, the earlier the better, and enjoy some food and drink at the same time!